benji011/yggdrasil/docs/FIREBASE_SETTINGS.md

    3. Choose the "Collection" query scope
 5. Click `Create index` and wait for it to build

-An alternative method to build this index, is entering any chatroom and clicking the firebase error that might appear in the console.
-(This method is not recommeded)

 ## References

 - [Add Firebase to your JavaScript project](https://firebase.google.com/docs/web/setup)